 The G-stimulatory then stimulates adenyl cyclase which converts ATP to cAMP (cyclic AMP) and the number cAMP in the cell increases.
 The cAMP in turn activates the protein kinase A enzyme which phosphorylates the hermaphrodite enzyme.

-Do both parts of this enzyme will be activated?
+Will both parts of this enzyme be activated?

 No, phosphorylation is like pressure on the hermaphrodite enzyme in which the kinase is suppressed and the phosphatase domain which is called phosphofructo phosphatase will be activated.